Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 2. Add an Action Step

-Now for the most crucial part of your Zap template: Map the input fields from the trigger app to the form fields in this action app.
-The action step will show the fields that are statically available.
-Dynamic fields that populate based on the input in another field will not be available.
-For the best Zap template experience, fill in as many form fields as possible to help users set up Zaps quickly.
+Now for the most crucial part of your Zap template: Where appropriate, map the output fields from the trigger to the input fields in the action.
+The action step will show input fields that are statically available.
+Dynamic input fields that populate based on the input of another field will not be available.
+For the best Zap template experience, add field mapping to as many input fields as possible to help users set up Zaps quickly.
+For example, you might map Gmail’s Attachment field to File field for Google Drive, as well as Attachments Filename to the File Name field.

 Tip: Use Zapier’s date and time syntax to modify dates and times in action form fields.

-Most dropdown menus are used to select folders, projects, and other user-generated data and should be left blank by default.
+Most dropdown menus are used to select folders, projects, and other user-generated data, and should be left blank by default.
 You can, however, select options for dropdowns for boolean yes/no fields if you’re certain which option is best for all users of this Zap template.

 3. (Optional) Add filters or additional action steps